Custom Alloy Wheel Wrapping

 Possibly the most common reason to have alloy wheels wrapped is aesthetics and to freshen up the overall appearance of your vehicle.
 Alloy wraps are available in a variety of colours and designs, with some professional wrapping specialists offering bespoke designs to really give your car a wow factor.

-Another reason to choose alloy wheel wrapping is to protect your alloy wheels, ensuring they stay as immaculate as the day they left the showroom.
+Wrapping protects your alloys, ensuring they stay as immaculate as the day they left the showroom.
 Vinyl alloy wraps can protect your alloy wheels from UV damage, stone chips and dust damage.
 Professionals recommend getting your alloy wheels wrapped as soon as possible to protect the original paintwork.
+Find out more about how to protect alloy wheels here.

 An advantage of vinyl wrapping is that the wrap can be easily removed from the alloy wheels.
 This means the design and colour can be changed, or the alloy wheels can quickly be returned to their original state.
 If alloy wheels are painted, they cannot be returned to their factory condition.